dulimarta/spherical-easel/docs/quickstart/index.md

 next: /quickstart/construct.md
 ---

-# Quick Start: Explore Equilateral Triangles
+# Quick Start Guide<br/>Explore Equilateral Triangles

 In the spirit of Euclid, we will guide the user through the steps to